 Name: example

 Setting routes to an empty array removes all managed routes.
-This differs from omitting the routes property, which tells Pulumi to ignore existing routes.
-Use an empty array when you want explicit control over route removal.
+This differs from omitting the routes property, which leaves existing routes unchanged.
+Use this when transitioning to standalone Route resources or temporarily isolating subnets.

 AWS automatically creates local routes for VPC CIDR blocks.
-You can bring these under Pulumi management by explicitly declaring them.
+You can adopt these into Pulumi management to later modify their targets.

 import * as pulumi from "@pulumi/pulumi";